LeiWang1999/BitBLAS/README.md

+# Project Migration Notice ！！！！！

+**This project has been migrated to a new location.
+Please visit https://github.com/microsoft/BitBLAS for the latest updates and information.**

 # BitBLAS

 BitBLAS is a library to support mixed-precision BLAS operations on GPUs, for example, the $W_{wdtype}A_{adtype}$ mixed-precision matrix multiplication where $C_{cdtype}[M, N] = A_{adtype}[M, K] \times W_{wdtype}[N, K]$.